fpco/inline-c/README.md

   print z
 ```

-In this example, we capture a Haskell function of type `CLong -> CLong
+In this example, we capture a Haskell function of type `Int64 -> Int64
--> IO CLong`, `ackermannIO`, to a function pointer in C, using the `fun`
+-> IO Int64`, `ackermannIO`, to a function pointer in C, using the `fun`
 anti-quoter.
 Note how we need to specify the function pointer type when
 we capture `ackermannIO`, using standard C declaration syntax.
 Also
 note that the `fun` anti-quoter works with `IO` functions, and so we